viktors-telle/personal-blog/content/blog/4-approaches-on-how-to-create-reliable-messaging-architecture/index.md

 ---
-title: 4 approaches on how to create reliable messaging architecture
+title: 4 Approaches On How To Create Reliable Messaging Architecture
 description:
   In this article, I am going to describe how to implement error handling using the RabbitMQ and MassTransit library in messaging architecture.
 It will make your data handling pipeline more resilient and reliable.
 date: '2020-06-14T19:02:51.588Z'